Firstly I would like to thank BGVP for sending me the NS10 for review.

 Driveability, Comfort and Isolation

-The BGVP NS10 feature 10 drivers, 2DD and 8BA’s which are a mixture of Sonion and Knowles – however these has very high sensitivity and are easily driven by portable sources, from DAPs to DAC/Amp dongles.
+The BGVP NS10 feature 10 drivers, 2DD and 8BA’s which are a mixture of Sonion and Knowles – however these have very high sensitivity and are easily driven by portable sources, from DAPs to DAC/Amp dongles.

 The smooth housings of the NS10 contribute to a comfortable fit, once you find the right eartips it’s easy to wear them for long periods of time.
 The housings are a little on the larger side and do stick out of my ears a little, but this does depend on your own ear shape.
 The cable is supple which is also a bonus, helping them fit securely for long periods.